 The Bitcoin market is like any other Forex market where one buys another currency.
-But unlike currency which is a system or type of money that particular country uses, Bitcoin is a completely digital currency generated through a “mining” process achievable with the use of mathematical computations.
-For this reason, it is created without being minted under the confidence of any nations’ economic and financial status.
-Those who cannot “mine” Bitcoin themselves, you can buy or sell Bitcoins at a price through online exchanges like Coinbase.
-The way the Bitcoin market functions is similar is to any goods, products, or services offered in business, prices fluctuate depending on the demand and supply.
+But unlike currency, which is a system or type of money that a particular country uses, Bitcoin is a completely digital currency generated through a “mining” process achievable with the use of mathematical computations.
+For this reason, it is created without being minted under the confidence of any nation's economic and financial status.
+For those who cannot “mine” Bitcoin themselves, you can buy or sell Bitcoins at a price through online exchanges like Coinbase.
+The way the Bitcoin market functions is similar to any goods, products, or services offered in business, prices fluctuate depending on the demand and supply.

 In July 2010 Bitcoin had its very first real price increase when the valuation went to $008 from $00008 for one coin.
 Late-2017 Bitcoin price peaked to nearly $20,000 but as of April 2020, it averaged to about $7,000.
 The growth of its price went to around $10,000 by June 2019 unfortunately by the end of that year it fell back down to $7,000.

 Bitcoin price by market value is now trading at $7,596 so it is up 10% for now.
 Its market value is highly dependent on how it becomes a part of the financial market, public interests, or investors trading Bitcoins and comparison to other cryptocurrencies' performance.
 Bitcoin is the world’s most successful and most used cryptocurrency and on exchanges spots like Coinbase the price is settling at $7,584, this is an indicator of a positive outlook.
 Gearing is back and a trigger of stops on the break of $7,500 is sending the Bitcoin price all the way up to the $7,800 price.